-Appendix 5: COVID-19 school closure arrangements for Safeguarding and Child Protection at Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's
+Appendix 5: Arrangements for Safeguarding and Child Protection during COVID- 19 at Hevingham and Marsham Primary School Partnership and Hevingham Under 5's.

 This section of the whole school policy was created in response to Covid-19 and agreed by the Governing Body on 20.4.2020.
 It will be kept under review as circumstances continue to evolve in line with national and local guidance and should be read in conjunction with the full policy document.